iossifovlab/gpf/userdocs/administration/working_with_vcf_files.rst

     touch PR05.ped

 Then open it in a text editor and add the necessary columns - familyId, personId, momId, dadId, sex, status and role.
-Fill in the individuals and the values in each column, by refering to the spreadsheet for information.
+Fill in the individuals and the values in each column, by referring to the spreadshee's information.
 After the editing, the pedigree file should look like this:

 .. code-block::